franklin822/music-visual-app/README.md

 - Fixed songs not automatically playing when skipping or song ends
 - New display for the queue, updates on shuffle
 - For my personal files, I added about 10 more songs
+- Fixed queue not displaying songs properly
+- Can now select songs from queue

 ## 🚀 Getting Started